All Episodes

 And it's very, very impressive.

-Um I wish more Americans saw the opportunity that you saw when you got here coming from the background that you had.
+I wish more Americans saw the opportunity that you saw when you got here coming from the background that you had.

 What do you think about Hillary Clinton?

-Well, I do think that Hillary is going to have a very difficult road ahead because at the end of the day what most people look for is credibility and trustworthiness.
+Well, I do think that Hillary is going to have a very difficult road ahead because at the end of the day, what most people look for is credibility and trustworthiness.

-So uh an interesting piece about this whole thing is that be it the story in the New York Times or be it any of the articles recently written about women in politics or women's vote, I think it boils down to a simple fact.
+So an interesting piece about this whole thing is that be it the story in the New York Times or be it any of the articles recently written about women in politics or women's vote, I think it boils down to a simple fact.

 Yeah.

-You know, it's very impressive.
+You know, it's very impressive, everything that you've done.

 I mean, her husband has been well chronicled.

-I've interviewed the women that have said that he abused them in the case of Juanita Broderick worse, what he did to Kathleen Willie, what he did to Paula Jones, and the fact that so many are willing to give her a pass.
+In the case of Juanita Broderick worse, what he did to Kathleen Willey, what he did to Paula Jones, and the fact that so many are willing to give her a pass.

 Well, I wish you the best.